klittle314/COVID_control_chart_app/README.md

 # Provost Method:  Count plots across phases of COVID-19 infection
-Implementation of Provost control chart for exponential data Add information about the use
+Implementation of Provost control chart for exponential data

 This project implements a method based on control charts to view phases in daily reported deaths from COVID-19.
 The code is R and deploys a user interface using Shiny technology.
+The R code transforms a time series of daily reported deaths into charts that distinguish phases of COVID-19 infection for a reporting location like a country, state or city.
+You can find a description of the method here INSERT IHI Link.

 ## Getting Started